 I am Assistant Professor of Philosophy at Graceland University.
-My main research interests include Metaphysics and Philosophy of Religion, and I am also interested in Environmental Ethics.
+My main research areas are Metaphysics and Philosophy of Religion, and I am also interested in Environmental Ethics.
 My primary area of inquiry is personal ontology, specifically how puzzles in ordinary object metaphysics threaten materialist personal ontologies.

-One of my continuing projects is designing and facilitating pedagogy workshops for my peers.
+In 2018, I was awarded a Grant for Innovations in Teaching by the American Association of Philosophy Teachers.
+With this support, I will pursue a project evaluating the effectiveness of alternative assessments in Philosophy courses.
+A continuing project is designing and facilitating pedagogy workshops for my peers.
 I'm particularly interested in the use of rubrics and active learning strategies as means to enhance learning.

 Recent and Upcoming Events: